swiitch-OFF-Lab/packages_apps_ViPER4AndroidFX/README.md

 ViPER4Android FX prebuilts and libraries.

-* To include ViPER4Android FX, add this into your device tree's `device.mk`
+* To include ViPER4Android FX, add this Makefile rule into your device tree's `device.mk`.

 ```Makefile
 # ViPER4Android FX